Y2-WebApp-music/Chordio/README.md

 Download and run node js.

-Open folder and navigate to client folder.
+Open folder and navigate to this folder.

-From here open terminal and do npm i
+From here open terminal and do `npm i axios bcrypt cookie-session dotenv express multer mysql2 sharp nodemon`

 You might need to install a few packages

-Then do npm start
+Then do `npm start`

 Website should launch locally in browser.